 Continued piano study for the non-keyboard music major.
 Emphasizes arpeggios, inversions, seventh chords, modes, pedaling and performance of elementary-level repertoire.
-Prerequisite for MUSC 109: MUSC 108 with a minimum grade of 2.5 or instructor permission.
-Prerequisite for MUSC 110: MUSC 109 with a minimum grade of 2.5 or instructor permission.
+Prerequisite: MUSC 108 with a minimum grade of 2.5 or instructor permission.

 Fundamentals of Music for Education (3)